 Bike Rentals

-We start renting bikes at 7:00am and last rentals go out no later than 3:00pm.
+We start renting bikes at 9:00am except for Wednesday’s when we rent at 7:00am and last rentals go out no later than 3:00pm.
 We have a wide selection of Fuji cruiser bikes for adults and children.

 Cades Cove Bicycle Rates